Code-Institute-Submissions/johnhenryroche-ms1-rochefitness/README.md

 3. [Font Awesome](https://fontawesome.com/): Font Awesome was utilised in the Facilities, Classes and Info pages, as well as in the Footer, for aesthetic and UX purposes.
 I matched the icons with the activity that they most closely represented.

-4.	[jQuery](https://jquery.com/): jQuery was utilised in line with the use of Bootstrap in sections of the website.
+4.	[jQuery](https://jquery.com/) & [Popper.js](https://popper.js.org/): jQuery & Popper were utilised in line with the use of Bootstrap in sections of the website (e.g. responsive navbar).

-6. [Git](https://git-scm.com/): Git was used for version control throughout the project by utilizing the Gitpod terminal to commit to Git and Push to the GitHub repository.
+5. [Git](https://git-scm.com/): Git was used for version control throughout the project by utilizing the Gitpod terminal to Commit to git and Push to the GitHub repository.

-7. [GitHub](https://github.com/JHR1986/johnhenryroche-ms1-rochefitness): GitHub was used to store the code for the project after being pushed from Gitpod.
+6. [GitHub](https://github.com/JHR1986/johnhenryroche-ms1-rochefitness): GitHub was used to store the code for the project after being pushed from Gitpod.

-8. [FreeLogoDesign](https://www.freelogodesign.org/): MyFreeLogo was used to create the Roche Fitness logo.
+7. [FreeLogoDesign](https://www.freelogodesign.org/): MyFreeLogo was used to create the Roche Fitness logo.

-9. [Balsamiq](https://balsamiq.com/): Balsamiq was used to create the wireframes during the initial design phase.
+8. [Balsamiq](https://balsamiq.com/): Balsamiq was used to create the wireframes during the initial design phase.

+9. [Coolors](https://coolors.co/): I prepared the screenshot included in this Readme of the colours I had selected for this project using the Coolors template.

 ## Testing